flimble/Packer/README.md

 - en_windows_server_2012_r2_with_update_x64_dvd_6052708.iso from MSDN/Technet
 - VirtualBox or VMWare Professional or both.

-### Conventions/folder structure

-- `.json` file - contains 4 Packer definitions.
-There are 2 definitions per VM:
- 1. Creates the base Windows hard drive image and installs 167+ Windows updates on it.
- 2. Takes the output from 1) and installs Windows features like IIS and software.
-- `scripts` folder - contains Powershell scripts for the two stages.
-Windows updates are done via the answer file, as WinRM can't run Windows updates.
-The rest is done via WinRM in Packer.
-- `answerfiles` - This contains the Windows answer file that Windows needs for automated setups.
-It contains a default user "packer/packer" and volume licence keys from Microsoft KMS.
-- `vmtype_stageN_xxx.ps` - These scripts run packer targetting the `.json` file and one of the named builders.

 #### Stages

 The build up of the images is done in stages: